Trump ally Marjorie Taylor Greene: DeSantis should stay put as governor

 She said it is too early to cast blame on anyone for the results as votes are still being counted in several races and other election issues like redistricting and new state election laws hurt Republicans and prevented a red wave from happening.

-Another of Trump’s GOP House allies, Rep. Elise Stefanik, the conference chair, on Friday preemptively endorsed him for president in 2024 ahead a “big announcement” he’s teased for Tuesday.
+Another of Trump’s GOP House allies, Rep. Elise Stefanik (N.Y.), the conference chair, on Friday preemptively endorsed him for president in 2024 ahead of a “big announcement” he’s teased for Tuesday.

 “It is time for Republicans to unite around the most popular Republican in America, who has a proven track record of conservative governance.
 Poll after poll shows that President Trump would defeat any Republican challenger by massive margins, and would beat Joe Biden if the election were held today,” Stefanik said.